How to Make Gochugaru

 Optionally, you can store the spice in the fridge to extend its shelf life.

 Homemade gochugaru does expire.
-After about three months at room temperature, the spice will lose flavor and quality.
+The spice will lose flavor and quality after about three months at room temperature.
 Gochugaru stored in the fridge will last up to 6 months before expiring.

 Is Gochugaru Good For You?

-Surprisingly spicy foods can make you very healthy!
-Peppers contain a chemical compound called capsaicin, and it has some powerful health benefits.
+Surprisingly, spicy foods can make you very healthy!
+Peppers contain a chemical compound called capsaicin, which has some powerful health benefits.
 Capsaicin is an anti-inflammatory and anesthetic, meaning it can be transformative for people with chronic pain.

 In addition to packing plenty of healthy peppery power, gochugaru is rich in dietary fiber, iron, potassium, and vitamins.
 Plus, this delicious spice is naturally gluten-free and nut-free.